Shawn-shobeiri/busybuddy-privacy/README.md

-# BusyBuddy Privacy Policy
+# Linkd Status Privacy Policy

-This repository contains the privacy policy for the BusyBuddy mobile application.
+This repository contains the privacy policy for the Linkd Status mobile application.

 **View the privacy policy:** [https://shawn-shobeiri.github.io/busybuddy-privacy/](https://shawn-shobeiri.github.io/busybuddy-privacy/)

-## About BusyBuddy
+## About Linkd Status

-BusyBuddy helps you coordinate availability with your partner seamlessly by sharing meeting status and scheduling busy times.
+Linkd Status helps you coordinate availability with your partner seamlessly by sharing meeting status and scheduling busy times.

 ## Contact